wot-oss/proposal/README.md

 ## Introduction

-The repository first objective is to give a place where community memebers can document their design ideas for WoT projects.
+The repository first objective is to give a place where community members can document their design ideas for WoT projects.
 The structure of this repository is heavily inspired by the [golang proposal system](https://github.com/golang/proposal).

 Each design change must be discussed on a proposal issue.
 When needed, a document expressing the change motivations is merged inside this repository and refrenced to the issue with a precise [naming schema](#design-documents).